friyad/nextjs-to-netlify/README.md

 publish = ".next"
 ```

-- Then run `netlify deploy --build --prod` and provide the necessary informations
+- Then run `netlify deploy --build --prod` and provide the necessary information